 How to get a carers assessment

 The assessment will usually be carried out by a worker from Derbyshire Carers Association but, in some circumstances, it may be a worker from Derbyshire County Council.
 The worker will arrange to meet with you to talk about your role as a carer and the ways in which it affects your day to day life.

 You may be entitled to services which could help you manage your caring role.

 - Contacting Derbyshire Carers on tel: 01773 833833 to request an assessment

 - Completing the Carers Emergency Card form online - you can arrange emergency plans at the same time as you request an assessment.
 Just tick the box to request an assessment and someone will get in touch.

-If the person you care for already has an Adult Care worker, you can ask the worker to do the carers assessment for you at the same time that they have an Adult Care assessment or review if it's easier.
+If the person you care for already has an Adult Care worker, you can ask the worker to refer you for a carers assessment.
 If you don't have the worker's number you can contact Call Derbyshire on tel: 01629 533190.

 If you are enquiring on behalf of someone else, please obtain the carer's consent beforehand.

 This is your opportunity to help the worker understand the effect caring has on you.
 It may be a good idea to make a list, or keep a diary, of everything you do to assist the person you support.